 When a newsagent is beaten to death, the telephone used to tip off the police turns out to belong to Joseph Sissoulu, whose son Danny was recently murdered.

-Neil and Max investigate when a 17-year-old girl who recently left foster care is shot dead, and the prime suspect turns out to be her mother's partner.
+Neil and Max investigate when a 17-year-old girl is shot dead.
+The teenager had recently left foster care to live alone and the prime suspect turns out to be her mother's partner.

 A known paedophile and his friend are suspected of creating indecent images of child, but Banksy has difficulty telling which of the pair is covering for the other.

+Part two of two.
 Max's key witness in the drugs case is attacked and left with serious head injuries, and her 12-year-old son goes missing.
+Kelly Harrison guest stars.

 A distressed 17-year-old is found traumatised after years of prolonged abuse, and Stevie struggles to establish his identity after the boy's sister fails to recognise him.